Dr Henry Clarke

 Student education

 I teach, lead and assess research-informed modules in Roman history, culture and archaeology at all levels of the undergraduate and postgraduate curriculum.
-I have also been involved in the teaching of the Latin language, Latin Literature, and classical commentary.
+I have also been involved in the teaching of Classical Archaeology, the Latin language, Latin Literature, and Greek history, culture and archaeology.
 I supervise undergraduate and postgraduate research projects, and I am an Academic Personal Tutor in Classics and the School of Languages, Cultures and Societies.
+I am currently the Academic Lead for Assessment and Feedback in the School of Languages, Cultures and Societies.

 I welcome applications from prospective PhD candidates interested in all aspects of Roman history and archaeology; especially the Roman provinces and the themes of local identity, cultural change, the relationship between humankind and the physical environment, and lived experiences of Roman power.